kolibrios-nextgen/kolibrios-nextgen/doc/branching-model.md

 ### Regular branches

-Regular working branches should branch from the `main` branch and should be named match the following pattern:
+Regular working branches should branch from the `main` branch and should be named matching the following pattern:

 ```text
 feature/name-of-branch